alejolcc/oban_chore/README.md

 ## 🏗️ Architectural Philosophy

-ObanChore is **not** a replacement for Oban.
+ObanChore is **not** a replacement for Oban / Oban Web.
 It is a complementary operational layer.

 While Oban excels at automated, system-driven tasks (sending emails, processing webhooks), ObanChore provides the missing interface for **human-driven** tasks.
 By piggybacking on your existing Oban supervision tree and PostgreSQL queues, ObanChore requires minimal infrastructure overhead while delivering massive operational value.